Excel Inspite of Failures and Handicap!!

 It means God has a better idea!
 You will get the idea if you have faith in Him.

-2) Albert Einstein didn’t speak until the age of four and didn’t read until the age of seven.
-His teachers labeled him “slow” and “mentally handicapped”.
+2) Albert Einstein didn’t speak until the age of four, and he didn’t read until the age of seven.
+His teachers labeled him “slow” and “mentally handicapped.”.
 He was just an ordinary patent clerk.
-He went on to become world famous Nobel Prize winning scientist.
+He went on to become a world-famous, Nobel Prize-winning scientist.

-4) Franklin D. Roosevelt was paralysed in both the legs, yet he was the president of America.
+3) Franklin D. Roosevelt was paralyzed in both legs, yet he was the president of America.

-5) Homer was blind and yet he became the greatest Greek writer.
+4) Homer was blind, and yet he became the greatest Greek writer.

-6) Helen Keller was blind, deaf and dumb, but that didn’t prevent her from becoming a renowned writer.
+5) Helen Keller was blind, deaf, and dumb, but that didn’t prevent her from becoming a renowned writer.

-9) Thomas Alva Edison was labeled by his school teacher as “too stupid to learn”.
-This “stupid” boy went on to become the greatest inventor of the century.
+8) Thomas Alva Edison was very hard of hearing from a young age and was labeled by his school teacher as “too stupid to learn”.
+This “stupid” boy went on to become one of the most famous, prolific and greatest inventors of all time, holding a world record of 1093 patents for his inventions.

-13) Malathi Holla was polio-stricken and had undergone 25 surgeries.
-She won 150 gold medals in disc throw etc.
+9) Malathi Holla was polio-stricken and had undergone 25 surgeries.
+She won 150 gold medals in discus throw, etc.

-14) Sharad Kumar Deekshit had 2 heart attacks, was crippled in the lower side of the body and had his vocal chords removed.
-He performed 45000 surgeries free of cost!
+10) Sharad Kumar Deekshit had two heart attacks, was crippled on the lower side of the body and had his vocal cords removed.
+Yet he could perform 45,000 surgeries free of charge!

 Change can start with ourselves and can begin only from within.